nt246/NTRES-6100-data-science/analysis/lesson14-for-loops.md

 #### The `gapminder` data

 Last class, we used the `nycflights13` datasets to explore the mutating joins.
 Let's recap by applying these to a different dataset.
-Today we'll return to the `gapminder` dataset that last lecture's notes used to illustrate how column binding can be dangerous.
-You may also remember this dataset from an earlier lab session.
+Today we'll return to the `gapminder` dataset that many of you have started exploring in the lab session a few weeks ago.

 The data in the `gapminder` package is a subset of the [Gapminder dataset](https://www.gapminder.org/tools/?from=world#$chart-type=bubbles), which contains data on the health and wealth of nations over the past decades.
 It was pioneered by [Hans Rosling](https://www.ted.com/speakers/hans_rosling), who is famous for describing the prosperity of nations over time through famines, wars and other historic events with this beautiful data visualization in his [2006 TED Talk: The best stats you've ever seen](https://www.ted.com/talks/hans_rosling_shows_the_best_stats_you_ve_ever_seen):